 HER FUTURE’S IMPACT: Her Future provides shelter and high quality education to over 750 survivors like Anika every year.
 At our shelter, Anika received remedial education and intensive tutoring until she was able to join a mainstream school.
 Despite never having attended school before, she quickly made up for lost time and is fiercely committed to her studies.
 She also received counseling and health care.
 Today, Anika is able to speak in three languages!
 She chats and laughs with her friends like any other young girl.
 She is studying in the 6th grade and wants to be a teacher.

-Kiya from Nepal speaks five languages.
-When she was 11, her parents sent her to a monastery school because members of her extended family were involved in human trafficking.
+BACKGROUND & CHALLENGES: Kiya from Nepal speaks five languages.
+Her parents sent her to a monastery school because members of her extended family were involved in human trafficking.
 Her parents were too poor to provide for her and feared for her safety.
 Regardless, when Kiya was in her early teens, she was drugged, kidnapped and trafficked from the school in Nepal to a brothel in Mumbai by her aunt who is the brothel owner.
 As it turned out, this aunt was the very person Kiya’s parents were trying to protect her from.

 In the brothels, the girls lived and served clients in tiny rooms just large enough for a single mattress.
 Most rooms do not have doors, but were separated by fabric curtains.
 The girls slept during much of the day.
 When they awoke, they were given their one meal for the day.
 Once a week they were allowed to shower.
 In the afternoon, they dressed and put on make-up in preparation for the arrival of customers.
 Some were sent out on the streets to entice men to come in.
 Others lined up in a hall or lobby so that customers could choose from fifteen or twenty girls.
 Girls were forced to service ten or more customers a night in the brothel.